Decomposable and essentially univariate mass-action systems: Extensions of the deficiency one theorem: Dependency one systems

 Moreover, $f'(t) = f(t) \, h(t)$ with

-Now, also let $\sum_{i'=1}^{i} \tilde b_{i'} \ge 0$ for all $i=1,\ldots,\omega-1$ (or ``$\le0$'' for all $i$).
+Now, also let $\sum_{i'=1}^{i} \bar b_{i'} \ge 0$ for all $i=1,\ldots,\omega-1$ (or ``$\le0$'' for all $i$).
 Altogether, this implies $f'(t)> 0$ (or $f'(t)< 0$).
 That is, $|Y_c| \le 1$ for all~$c$. \end{proof}

-Recently, unique existence of a positive solution to a parametrized system of generalized polynomial equations (with arbitrary dependency and using one class) has been characterized using Hadamard's Global Inversion Theorem~\cite{deshpande2024existence}.
+Recently, \blue{the existence of a unique, nondegenerate} solution to a parametrized system of generalized polynomial equations (with arbitrary dependency and using one class) \blue{for all parameters)} has been characterized using Hadamard's Global Inversion Theorem~\cite{DeshpandeMueller2024}.

-For completeness, we state that existence (without uniqueness) on the coefficient polytope (for all parameters) can be characterized.
+\blue{Notably,} existence (without uniqueness) \blue{of a solution} on the coefficient polytope for all parameters can be characterized.

 \begin{theorem} Let $A \, ( c \circ x^B ) = 0$ be a parametrized system of generalized polynomial equations with $\ker A \cap \R^m_> \neq \emptyset$, one class, one-dimensional coefficient polytope, and monomial dependency one.
-The following statements are equivalent: \begin{enumerate}[1.] \item $|Y_c| \ge 1$ for all~$c$. \item $\tilde b_1\cdot \tilde b_\omega <0$. \end{enumerate} \end{theorem} \begin{proof} See Appendix~\ref{app:proof_existence}. \end{proof}
+The following statements are equivalent: \begin{enumerate}[1.] \item $|Y_c| \ge 1$ for all~$c$. \item $\bar b_1\cdot \bar b_\omega <0$. \end{enumerate} \end{theorem} \begin{proof} See Appendix~\ref{app:proof_existence}. \end{proof}